-Advertisement Time to Live.
 The time to live for the advertisement is measured in hops (steps) for each UPnP packet sent.
 The time to live hop count is the number of steps a broadcast packet is allowed to propagate for each UPnP advertisement before it disappears.
 The number of hops can range from 1 to 255.
-The default value for the advertisement time to live is 4 hops, which is fine for most home networks.
-If you notice that some devices are not being updated or reached correctly, then it might be necessary to increase this value.
+The default value for the advertisement time to live is 4 hops, which should be fine for most home networks.
+If you notice that some devices are not being updated or reached correctly, it might be necessary to increase this value.